orbital21-htmlcss/orbital21-htmlcss.github.io/slides/slides.md

+### So what now?
+- Learn how to create static sites using a **static site generator**
+- Learn frameworks e.g., React, Angular, Vue
+- The best way to master what you've learnt is to **build your own project**

 ### Conclusion
 - Front-end development is more than meets the eye
-- Hands on practice to get more experience
+- Hands on practice to get more experience, a lot of self learning things you can't learn in NUS
-- Modules that touch front-end design and development
+- Modules that touch on web development
   - CS3249 User Interface Design
   - CS3240 Interaction Design
+  - CS3226 Web Programming and Applications (Not sure if it's still around)
+- Come for NUS Hackers' hackerschool